sohilpandya/Progressive-Web-App-Workshop/README.md

 # Progressive-Web-App-Workshop
 ### 3 Day Workshop run at CodeNode.
 We'll be hoping to note down everything they teach us.
+All the materials will be made available to the public. (open sourced)

 **If you are unable to make it, but have any Questions put them on the `questtions.md` and i'll try to get them answered**

 ###### Sarah Clark: Program Manager @Google
+- sarahclark@google.com had a chat with her and she makes it to london quite often and is willing to do a talk about PWA or even a day workshop depending on her timing.
+YAY!!!!
 ###### Sam Dutton: Developer Advocate @Google
+- dutton@google.com

 ## Day 1
+### 11.00 am

 **What do you want to work on after the workshop?**
 - LBGT Hack